Healthy Homes Assessment Waiohiki

 Home Assessments Waiohiki for Rental Properties

-There are many things to check in an house inspection to determine whether your rental property meets the requirements of the Healthy Homes Standards.
-Some examples include:
+There are a variety of concerns to look over during a house inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standard.
+A few examples are:

-The repercussions of not having an Healthy home in relation to the Residential Tenancies Act and consequently falling on the wrong side of the ruling on tenancy solutions ruling could be significant for property managers and landlords.
-For professional advice, call today to book your rental properties house evaluation.
+The repercussions of not having an Healthy home in relation to the Residential Tenancies Act and consequently being on the wrong side of the Tenancy services ruling can be extremely costly for property owners and landlords.
+For expert assistance, get in touch today to schedule your rental properties home assessment.

 home assessments for rental properties